-Any time your cat is peeing outside the litter box, there’s a chance a medical issue is involved.
-Urinary tract infections, kidney disease, and bladder infections are some of the most common causes of bad litter box behavior.
-These conditions can cause your cat to urinate frequently and your bed may serve as a comfortable spot to do so!
+Any time your cat is peeing outside the litter box, there’s a chance some medical issues are involved.
+A urinary tract infection, kidney disease, or bladder infection may be some of the most common causes of bad litter box behavior.
+These conditions can cause your cat to urinate frequently, and your bed may serve as a comfortable spot to do so!

 2. She’s Not Happy with Her Litter Box Situation

 There are many reasons why your cat may be avoiding her litter box.
-Cats are very persnickety and their particularity extends to the size and location of her litter box and the type of cat litter in the box.
-More on how to fix that in just a moment!
+Cats are very persnickety, and their particularity extends to the size and location of her litter box and the type of cat litter in the box.
+More on how to fix litter box problems in just a moment!

 3. She Has Anxiety

-New people and living situations can easily stress a cat out and cause her to urinate on your bed or other places around the house.
+New people and living situations can easily stress a cat out and cause her to urinate on your bed or other places around the house and may develop other unwanted behaviors.
 According to Catster, the bed, or other elevated areas like a sofa, may make her feel safe since she can see all around her when she’s in a vulnerable position while peeing.